• Skip to primary navigation

 4. Cook onion and garlic until tender, but opaque, yellow and not caramelized.

 1. Take a large mixing bowl and add TVP* (soaked and squeezed), pre-cooked onion and garlic, and the Italian seasoning (smoked sweet paprika, Worcestershire sauce, dried oregano, dried basil, ground cumin, balsamic vinegar, olive oil, salt, and black pepper).
-Mix everything well with a spatula or with your hands.
-It will not come together at this point, but don’t worry.

-2. The mixture is supposed to be soft and on the crumblier side, so it is not too dry and dense.
+1. Now it is time to form the TVP meatballs.
+Use your hands and squeeze rather than roll.
+They will come together and will stay together.
+The mixture is supposed to be soft and on the crumblier side, so it is not too dry and dense.
 The high heat of the oven will activate the starch and the balls will be perfect.

 Several light brown vegan tvp meatballs on a white parchment paper before baking.